matt-dot-net/mmchess/README.md

 # Build
 dotnet build src/mmchess -c Release

-# Run the engine (reads xboard/UCI commands on stdin)
+# Run the engine (reads UCI or xboard/CECP commands on stdin)
 dotnet run --project src/mmchess -c Release

 # Run the test suite
 dotnet test
 ```

-The engine speaks CECP/xboard, so it plugs into WinBoard, XBoard, or
+The engine speaks both UCI and CECP/xboard, so it plugs into UCI-compatible
+GUIs as well as WinBoard, XBoard, or cutechess-cli (which can also supply
-cutechess-cli (which also supplies opening books — there is no built-in book).
+opening books — there is no built-in book).

 ### Handy interactive commands
 ```